Native Crabapples: A Beginner’s Guide

 Highlights

-American Crabapples are one of the most beautiful flowering native trees, putting out light-pink flowers every spring.
-After the flowers come the tiny apples.
-The apples are edible, but tiny—they are often used in jams and jellies due to their size.
-If cleaning up fallen apples in your yard in the fall sounds like a bummer, plant your American Crabapple away from high-traffic areas where the fallen fruit won’t bother you.
-If you don’t have the space, consider other flowering trees like dogwoods, redbuds, magnolias—or view our guide for great native front-yard trees!
+Native crabapples are among the most beautiful native trees, putting out white to pink-hued flowers every spring.
+After the flowers come the miniature apples.
+The apples are edible but tiny—they are often used in jams and jellies due to their size.
+If cleaning up fallen apples in your yard in the fall sounds like a bummer, plant your native crabapples away from high-traffic areas where the fallen fruit won’t bother you.
+Scroll on to meet some native crabapple options.

 American Crabapple